 Babies born with spinal cord injuries may never walk or move normally.
 They may also experience breathing problems and various other issues.

-When should I talk to medical malpractice lawyers about my baby’s birth injuries?
+When should I talk to medical malpractice lawyer about my baby’s birth injuries?

 If you are parent of a baby who has sustained injuries at birth, and you are not satisfied with the explanation the doctor gave you, it is worth your while to speak to a medical malpractice lawyer in Halifax.
 Your lawyer can help you look more closely at your child’s records as well as at the records of the mother during pregnancy.
 These records often lend insight into mistakes that were made or actions not taken that could have prevented the birth injury from happening or lessened its effects.